iMiebaka/Python-Interview-tutorial/README.md

 7 ) diffrent between functional programming and class programming
 ------------------------------------------------------

+# difference between sql and mysql
+MySQL is software, but SQL is a database language

+#

 # what is pip 8 ?

 in python PP 8 has appears as the style guide that most project hold to it .